joshhartmann11/BattleSnakeArena/README.md

 A snake that only knows how to not hit walls and other snakes but has a good smell for food.

 ### hungryJake
-A snake who's top priority is to get that brunch.
+A snake whos top priority is to "get that brunch".

 ## Adding Your Own Snake
 Adding your own snake is simple!
-Your snake needs to be written in python3.
+Your snake just needs to be written in python3.

-1. Make a quick modification to your snake.
+1. Make a quick modification to your snake in the "move" function.
 (Don't worry, it can still function as a server)
 ```python3
 def move(data=None):
     if not data: